-Living with diabetes comes with various challenges, one of the most serious being diabetic foot.
-This article explores the symptoms, causes, and preventive measures for diabetic foot.
+Living with diabetes poses several challenges, with diabetic foot being one of the most serious.
+This article will guide you through the symptoms, causes, and preventive measures for diabetic foot, helping you stay ahead in managing this condition.

 Also Read: The Punjabi Diet and Diabetes: A Balancing Act